SugarD-x/discord-subreddit-monitor/README.md

+## This is a fork of the original project by Code42Cate, which is no longer online.

 # Discord Subreddit Monitor
 This script monitors a subreddit for new posts and sends them as embeds to a Discord webhook
 ## Getting Started